Choosing somewhere to live

 To receive Shared Lives support the vulnerable adult will need to have a needs assessment.

 If it's agreed that an adult placement is the best option, a Shared Lives scheme will then work with the vulnerable adult to match them with an adult placement carer.
-When a placement has been made it is monitored so that that the adult’s outcomes are being met.
+When a placement has been made it is monitored so that the adult’s outcomes are being met.

 To arrange a needs assessment please contact Careline.